lnynhi02/coffee-sales-dp-docs/docs/index.md

 - The payment method is *bank transfer*, and the bank is *ACB*
 - The customer is a *diamond-tier member*

 If all conditions are met, a product with a special discount is suggested — different from those already ordered.
+The condition check and product suggestion must be performed with minimal latency, as the process is expected to occur **almost instantly**.
 We will assume that all product suggestions are accepted by customers.

 ##### Batch: Daily Analytics Preparation
 Each day, raw data is processed to support reporting and dashboarding.
 This includes: